aFuzzyBear/astro-ui/docs/XElement/guides/MyFirstComponents.md

 ### `store`

 XElement also provides a `store`: a special non-persistent data object that is available to all `XElement` components.
-This lets you *store* your data and allows it to be used elsewhere on the page.
+This lets you literally *store* your data and allows it to be used elsewhere on the page.

-In this example we are keeping track of our counter's `count` in this store object.
+In this example we are keeping track of our counter's `count` value in the store object.

 ### `id`